DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/agr-lab-guide.md

 ```

 <mark>⚠️ **NOTE:**
 If your code is not working the first time, that's ok.
 You may need to debug a bit further.
 If your code does have a problem, in your Gen AI tool of choice add some verbiage like this: **The code has a problem.
 Here is the debug output.
-Provide a fix and the complete and updated and working connector.py.** Then copy and paste your debug output directly behind this and run your LLM again to see if it can narrow down where it went wrong and give you an updated connector.py file.</mark>
+Provide a fix and the complete, updated, and working connector.py.** Then copy and paste your debug output directly behind this and run your LLM again to see if it can narrow down where it went wrong and give you an updated connector.py file.</mark>

 4. Once debug completes, you are able to open a tool like dBeaver and open the DuckDB in the projects **files** folder and inspect the contents.  **Ensure you disconnect** the tool from the database when done since most tools will lock the database while open.